sectigo/policy-documentation/Sectigo SMIME CP CPS.md

 ## 1.1.Overview

-For issuance of Secure Email (S/MIME) Certificates Sectigo conforms to the latest published version of the CAB Forum S/MIME Baseline Requirements (BR) published at https://www.cabforum.org.
-In the event of any inconsistency between this document and the S/MIME BRs, the S/MIME BRs takes precedence over this document.
+For issuance of Secure Email (S/MIME) Certificates Sectigo conforms to the latest published versions of the CAB Forum S/MIME Baseline Requirements (BR) published at https://www.cabforum.org and the CCADB policy.
+In the event of any inconsistency between this document and the other documents mentioned in this paragraph, those documents take precedence over this document.

 Sectigo MAY extend, under agreement, membership of its PKI to approved third parties known as Registration Authorities (RAs).
 The international network of Sectigo RAs share Sectigo's policies, practices, and CA infrastructure to issue Sectigo digital Certificates, or if appropriate, private labeled digital Certificates.